 Founded in 1743, Freshfields just might be the oldest international law firm in the world.
 Its first client was the Bank of England, which remains a firm client to this day.
 In 1801, the first Freshfield, James William Freshfield, joined the firm as a partner.
-Successive generations of lawyers in the Freshfields family would work at the firm through the 1910s.
+Successive generations of lawyers in the Freshfields family would go on to work at the firm through the 1910s.

 News & Awards